maweil/node-mumble-ping/README.md

 # node-mumble-ping

-This library can be used to ping a mumble server via UDP and retreive the following information:
+This library can be used to ping a mumble server via UDP and retrieve the following information:

 - Version of the mumble server
 - Number of users currently connected